STUDIO ART I (2711)

 1/2 Credit

 This course is the extension of Drawing & Painting I. Students will refine their technical skills in drawing and painting to create dynamic compositions with a focus on color.
 This course will aid in the development of both personal and college design portfolios.
-Students will be required to keep a sketchbook.
+Students will be required to maintain a sketchbook.

 FOUNDATIONS IN ART ( 2710)

-1 Credit Prerequisite: MS Art Teacher recommendation
+1 Credit, Prerequisite: MS Art Teacher recommendation

-TRADITIONAL B/W PHOTOGRAPHY I (2733)
+DARKROOM B/W PHOTOGRAPHY I (2733)

 1/2 Credit

 Photography I will instruct the beginner on the use of a 35mm manual SLR camera and darkroom skills.
 The course will cover proper exposure, focus, and depth of field as well as shutter speed applications.
-Students will expand their knowledge gained in Studio II in terms of composition, cropping and perspective.
-Students will learn how to develop black and white film and create prints from those negatives.
+Students will learn how to create a successful photograph by using composition, perspective and cropping techniques.
+Students will learn how to develop black and white film and create prints from those negatives. *Due to limited equipment, if your student has their own 35 mm manual camera, we encourage them to bring it.

-TRADITIONAL B/W PHOTOGRAPHY II (2734)
+DARKROOM B/W PHOTOGRAPHY II (2734)

 1/2 Credit